nickwells/utilities/findGoDirs/_findGoDirs.NOTES.md

-A content checker has at least a pattern for matching lines but it can be extended to only check files matching a pattern, to stop matching after a sertain pattern is matched and to skip otherwise matching lines if they match an additional pattern
+A content checker has at least a pattern for matching lines but it can be extended to only check files matching a pattern, to stop matching after a certain pattern is matched and to skip otherwise matching lines if they match a pattern

-You can add these additional features using the &apos;having\-content&apos;
+You can add these additional features using the &apos;check&apos; parameter\.
-parameter\.
-You repeat the checker name and add

-    a period \(&apos;\.&apos;\),

-    a part name,

-    an equals \(&apos;=&apos;\)

-    and the pattern for that part\.

-Valid part names are:

-filename, skip, stop

-Before you can add a part you must first create the checker by giving a checker name and the match pattern \(no &apos;\.part&apos; is needed\)
 ### See Parameters
+* check
 * having\-build\-tag
-* having\-content
 * having\-go\-generate